The Carnivore Diet Guide

-It depends on many factors, but generally, it’s going to come down to whether your body has a hard time adjusting your gut microbes to eating primarily animals and away from the plants and grains, and other foods you were eating.
+It depends on many factors, but generally, it’s going to come down to whether your body has a hard time adjusting your gut microbes to eating primarily animals and away from the plants, grains, and other foods you were eating.

 Some people complain of disaster pants and other digestion-related troubles like constipation.
 I’ve not had much experience with this, but I’ve been eating animal proteins for years, and they’ve always been a constant.
-So adjusting for me was minor.
+The adjustment for me was minor.

-No matter how hard it is for you, there are a few things you can do to adjust to the East as possible.
+No matter how hard it is for you, there are a few things you can do to make the adjustment period as easy as possible:

 This blanket category includes hundreds, if not thousands, of benefits.

-Remember, for legal reasons, you can’t claim any diet cures disease or anything like that.
+Remember that you cannot claim that any diet cures disease or anything similar for legal reasons.
 I’m not claiming that about carnivores.